-Our department is committed to developing exciting and challenging learning opportunities which are designed to help all students to become skilled in the use of English and ensure continuity and progression across KS3, KS4 and Post 16.
+Our department is committed to developing exciting and challenging learning opportunities which are designed to help all students to become skilled in the use of English and ensure continuity and progression from Year 7 to Year 13.

 Above all, our department is characterised by a positive and flexible attitude.
 We work collaboratively to ensure that our teaching and learning strategies provide every student with pathways to success.
 We believe that every student can be taught the skills to take control of their writing and to also be creative.
 Furthermore, we believe that these same students can be taught the skills required in order that they become competent readers, and that with sufficient practice, even the most complex texts can become accessible to them.